rutujaingole/reimagined-doodle/README.md

 # reimagined-doodle
-This is a dummy repo for checking a few builds and tests,
+This is a dummy repo for checking a few builds and tests.